MystenLabs/sui/doc/src/explore/tutorials.md

 Updated Gas : Coin { id: 38B89FE9F4A4823F1406938E87A8767CBD7F0B93, value: 92939 }
 ```
 As we can see, the package was successfully published.
 Some gas was charged: the initial gas value was 10000, now it's 92939 (note: the current gas charging mechanism is rather arbitrary, we will come up with a gas mechanism shortly).
 The newly published package has the ID `A613A7FF8CB03E0DFC0D157E232BBA50C5F19D17`.
 Note that this ID will also be different in your terminal.
-Now we exit the wallet again, and add the package to another environment variable:
+We add the package to another environment variable:
 ```
 export PACKAGE=A613A7FF8CB03E0DFC0D157E232BBA50C5F19D17
 ```
-And restart the wallet again.

 ## Playing TicTacToe
 As we mentioned earlier, we will need 3 parties to participate in this game: Admin, PlayerX and PlayerO.